 Interesting Facts: The downy woodpecker is the smallest woodpecker in North America and the most common eastern woodpecker.

-The hairy woodpecker has black wings with white spots and a white stripe down its back with a white underside.
+Description: The hairy woodpecker has black wings with white spots and a white stripe down its back with a white underside.
 Males are larger than females and have a red patch on their nape, which is lacking in females.
 Hairy woodpeckers are larger (7 to 10 inches) than downy woodpeckers and have a longer bill.

 Habitat and Diet: Mature, extensive mixed forests are the preferred habitat of hairy woodpeckers.
 The birds feed on wood-boring insects and their larvae, ants, spiders, grasshoppers, nuts, seeds, and sap from sapsucker drill wells.